This apprenticeship standard is in development and is not yet ready to use

 S15 Select and use necessary building and finishing techniques and materials to ensure the puppet’s appropriate resistance to damage caused by different conditions such as weather, heat and light, performance wear and tear, audience interaction and pest corrosion

-S16 Build and manage appropriate storage cases to aid puppet conservation before, during and after performances to reduce damage/corrosion, including during transit
+S16 Build basic storage cases using materials such as wood, plastic or metal, to aid puppet preservation before, during and after performances to reduce damage/corrosion, including during transit.

 S17 Confidently work alongside and support others as part of a project or permanent team to ensure the successful completion of a brief